stayallive/laravel-inverse-relations/README.md

 ## Usage

-Adding the `HasHasManyWithInverseRelation`, `HasHasOneWithInverseRelation` and/or `HasMorphManyWithInverseRelation` trait will provide you with the helper methods to setup the inverse relations.
+Adding the `HasHasManyWithInverseRelation`, `HasHasOneWithInverseRelation` and/or `HasMorphManyWithInverseRelation` traits will provide you with the helper methods to setup the inverse relations.

-Check out the test stubs for examples on how to use the trait on your models:
+Check out the test stubs for examples on how to implement the traits on your models to setup the inverse relations:

 - [HasMany](tests/Stubs/HasManyWithInverse)
 - [HasOne](tests/Stubs/HasOneWithInverse)